Tuesday 6th November 2012

 The form will need to include:

-Once you have completed the claim form, submit it to the Association along with a copy of any letter advising you that your Workers Compensation claim has been denied.
+Once you have completed the claim form, submit it to the Association along with any documentation relating to your accident.

 What will the Association do?

 Upon receiving your Journey Accident Claim form, the Association will:

 The Association will liaise on your behalf with our Insurers and we will continually advise you of the progress of your claim.